 High Performance Coaching

-Andy Lobley : Head Coach : National & National Junior Squads
+Andy Lobley : Head Coach : National & Senior Squad Coach

-My love of sport in general comes from a background of competitive competition and swimming has been my main focus since 2010, thankfully from the side and not in the water (although I am still pretty high up on the rankings for 50 breast!)
+My love of sport in general comes from a background of competitive competition and swimming has been my main focus since 2010, having decided that Age Group Triathlons had run there course with me.
+These days my swimming is limited to the odd open water swim and the rest is thankfully from the side. (although I am still pretty high up on the rankings for 50 breast!)

 Swimming is a fantastic sport to be involved with and to see swimmers progress through their school and college times is very rewarding, especially as they all come out as very well rounded self-disciplined individuals.